mayooueidat-uva/soccermon-data-and-sources/README.md

 # soccermon data and sources
 Repository for resources for HW7.
 ## how to use
+**soccermon-sources has the sources for the soccermon portion of hw7; hw7-project1 has resources for the project 1 portion of hw7**
 Resources that weren't in a palatable format when downloaded (such as web pages, web apps, and links to large datasets) have URLs included in txt files.

 Everything else is downloaded as a PDF.